newatoms/guides/develop-business/readme.md

-> Goal of this guide: Help you run a profitable business
+> Goal of this guide: Help you develop new products and services

 # Business Development

 Every company needs to have a source of income that is equal to its expenses to avoid bankruptcy.
 The moment your income is higher, you can start growing.

 The job of a businesses developer is to develop and implement growth opportunities.
 This means that it is also your job to ensure there is ample income to create growth.
 This can be through selling products and services or finding funding and grants.

 There are two ways of generating income.
 Transactions based on current value and transactions based on future value.